-Research some or all of the following things and take notes.
+You need to research each of the following things and take notes.
 These notes should be neatly presented and ready to file in your Spanish folder.
+Each set of notes should be on a separate sheet.

-- A Spanish-speaking celebrity who is not Shakira or Rafael Nadal. - Why they are famous and what their main achievements have been - Some basic personal details about them - Ways in which they have been a positive role model (e.g. supporting charities) - Ways in which they may not have been a good role model - A Spanish-speaking country other than Spain. - Its location, population, capital city and current government - What it is known for (traditions, culture, famous people, etc.) - Reasons to visit - Some of the main problems the country faces at present - A Spanish or Latin American festival. - Its name and when it takes place - The reason for the festival - How it is celebrated - Negative or controversial aspects of the festival
+- o A Spanish-speaking celebrity who is not Shakira or Rafael Nadal. - Why they are famous and what their main achievements have been - Some basic personal details about them - Ways in which they have been a positive role model (e.g. supporting charities) - Ways in which they may not have been a good role model - o A Spanish-speaking country other than Spain. - Its location, population, capital city and current government - What it is known for (traditions, culture, famous people, etc.) - Reasons to visit - Some of the main problems the country faces at present - A Spanish or Latin American festival. - Its name and when it takes place - The reason for the festival - How it is celebrated - Negative or controversial aspects of the festival

-When you have finished your research, choose one and develop your notes into a short presentation.
+When you have researched all three of the things above, you need to choose one and develop your notes into a short presentation.
 The presentation should last 1-2 minutes.
 Your teacher may ask you to give this presentation in class during the first term of the course or they may ask to see your work.
 If they do ask you to give a presentation, they will give you some advance notice.